Seibuen-yūenchi Station

 Seibuen-yūenchi Station (西武園ゆうえんち駅, Seibuen-yūenchi-eki) is a passenger railway station located in the city of Tokorozawa, Saitama, Japan, operated by the private railway operator Seibu Railway.
+It is located at the entrance to the Seibu-en Amusement Park.

 Lines

 Seibuen-yūenchi Station is a station on the Seibu Railway's Yamaguchi Line (Leo Liner), and is located 0.3 kilometers from Tamako.

 Station layout

 The station has a single side platform.

 History

 The station was opened on 25 April 1985 as Yūenchi-nishi Station (遊園地西駅) with the opening of the Seibu Yamaguchi Line.
 On 13 March 2021, it was renamed to its current name.

 Passenger statistics

 In fiscal 2019, the station was the 86th busiest on the Seibu network (and the least busiest on the Yamaguchi Line) with an average of 682 passengers daily.
 The passenger figures for previous years are as shown below.